 If you are growing increasingly worried about all the plastic waste that lands up in our landfills and oceans, you should, in fact, begin to panic.
 If we took no action, the annual rate of plastic waste making into our oceans will increase by 300%.
 According to recent report by SystemIQ, current efforts by various governments and industry bodies will reduce this calamitous inflow of plastic into the seas only by 7% by 2040.
 That too, only if they continue to comply with regulations.
 In other words, current efforts and strategies are ineffectual, and just not enough.
 Systemic change is necessary.

 A zero-waste strategy, which stresses minimizing or even eliminating wasteful lifestyles can help.
 One of the components of this strategy is to adopt paper and compostable packaging material.
-80% of the plastic that is currently projected to flow into the oceans can thus be eliminated, paving way for a future that is clean, green, and sustainable.
+80% of the plastic that is currently projected to flow into the oceans can thus be eliminated, paving the way for a future that is clean, green, and sustainable.

 Here is how a zero-waste future might look